AudioDeveloper/UltraDaw/README.md

 VST2 with hi-speed bridge x86 plugins

-VST2 detailed info and manual set 32float / 64float processing
+Plugins detailed info and manual set 32float / 64float processing

-VST3, CLAP (may 2025)
+VST3, CLAP (may 2025) support done

-Load plugins direct from *.dll or from catalog
+Load plugins direct from *.dll or from UltraDAW database

 ## Analyzer